 - Watches that beep or have an alarm.

 - Electronic equipment (cell phone, smartphone, smartwatch, laptop, tablet computer, iPad, etc.); portable listening or recording devices (MP player, iPad, etc.); cameras or other photographic equipment; devices that can access the Internet; and any other electronic or communication devices.

 You can view the College Board’s complete policy at https://apstudent.collegeboard.org/takingtheexam/exam-policies/exam-day-policies.

-Students MAY NOT be dismissed until an exam has officially ended.
-Do not ask to leave early if you finish before the end of the test, as your request will be denied.
+Students will not be dismissed until an exam has officially ended.
 If you play a sport, have a job, or carpool, it will be your responsibility to inform your coach, employer, or ride of your AP obligation, and arrangements should be made accordingly.

 Get a good night’s rest before your test, and eat a nutritious breakfast.
 You are allowed to bring a snack and beverage for your 10-minute break which will need to be stored away from the exam area; however, eating is prohibited while you are taking the exam.
 You are required to abide by the policies of both the College Board and Simi Valley High School during the exam period.
 Any misconduct will be reported and could jeopardize your AP Exam grade.

 Be sure to review the “AP Bulletin for Students and Parents” .